charsheet-su/WOD-Mortal-charsheet/README.md

     * `dots.css` - css for displaying dots.
 Suddenly, yeah?
     * `list1.css`, `list2.css`, etc - css, grouped by the number of the list.
     * `print.css` - special styles for printing - hide elements, make font smaller, etc.
-* `fonts`, `img` - self described folders.
-* `data` - folder for json files which contain data for this sheet - for example, list of traits, attributes or skills.
 * `js` - different javascript.
   * `images.js` - used for handling images - uploading, removing.
   * `jquery.barrating.js` - JQuery bar rating, modified for printing.